-The Group operates a number of equity-settled share option schemes based on non-market vesting criteria.
+ptsbgh operates a number of equity-settled share option schemes based on non-market vesting criteria.
 The Group has availed of the transitional arrangements under IFRS 1 First-time Adoption of IFRS and no charge is included for share options granted before 7 November 2002 which had not vested by 1 January 2005.
 For all other options, the fair value of the options is determined at the date of grant and expensed in the income statement over the period during which the employees become unconditionally entitled to the options.
-The expense is credited to a separate equity reserve on the statement of financial position.
-At each year end the Group revises its estimate of the number of options that it expects to vest and any adjustment relating to current and past vesting periods is charged to the income statement.
+The expense which will be settled by ptsbgh is credited to a separate equity reserve on the statement of financial position.
+At each year end the ptsbgh revises its estimate of the number of options that it expects to vest and any adjustment relating to current and past vesting periods is charged to the income statement.

-The Group also operated an equity-settled long-term incentive plan.
+ptsbgh also operated an equity-settled long-term incentive plan.
 The plan had grants under both market and non-market vesting criteria.
 The fair value of conditional shares granted was determined at the date of grant; the value determined with reference to market-vesting criteria was expensed in the income statement over the period from the date of grant to vesting date, the value determined with reference to non-market vesting criteria was expensed in the income statement over the period during which the employees became unconditionally entitled to the shares.
-The expense was credited to a separate reserve in the statement of financial position.
-For the grant under non market vesting criteria, at each period end the Group revises its estimate of the number of options that it expected to vest and any adjustment relating to current and past vesting periods was charged to the income statement.
+The expense was credited to a separate reserve in the statement of financial position as ptsbgh is responsible for settling the awards.
+For the grant under non market vesting criteria, at each period end the ptsbgh revises its estimate of the number of options that it expected to vest and any adjustment relating to current and past vesting periods was charged to the income statement.